Things no one will ever do again: have a career in paid print journalism/radio news 2

-Helpless is the face of Fonts
+Helpless in the face of Fonts

 I know rag left, centered, rag right and justified aren’t fonts, but do you ever notice them?